Nexis-Network/homepage/content/docs/reference/cli-branches.md

 ### add-compute

-This subcommand allows you to add a compute endpoint to an existing branch in your Exzo Network project.
+This subcommand allows you to add a compute endpoint to an existing branch in your Nexis Network project.

 #### Usage